QUEBEC EMPLOYMENT INCOME

 A person resident in Ontario on December 31 will normally file a federal return and an Ontario return only.

-However, in some cases, they may also be required to file a Quebec provincial return.
-For example, this may apply if they paid premiums under the Quebec Prescription Drug Insurance Plan during the year.
+However, in some cases, they may be required to file a Quebec provincial return as well.
+For example, if they resided in Quebec earlier in the tax year and paid premiums under the Quebec Prescription Drug Insurance Plan (RAMQ).

 From a Quebec province web page: